rwhetten/DeepSeqAnalysis/docs/source/transcriptome-analysis.rst

 7. An older `tutorial <http://girke.bioinformatics.ucr.edu/CSHL_RNAseq/mydoc/mydoc_systemPipeRNAseq_02/>`_ for Gene Ontology (GO) Term Enrichment from RNAseq analysis.
 The tutorial from a Cold Spring Harbor Plant Biology short corse contains information on the overview of the GO term enrichment and notes on the sampling procedure used to shrink the dataset from the `full NCBI record <https://www.ncbi.nlm.nih.gov/bioproject/PRJNA156671>`_.
 For more information the `Gene Ontology page <http://geneontology.org/docs/go-annotations/>`_ has links to the annotation tables of various organisms.
 Additionally, a `vignette for the goseq package <https://bioconductor.org/packages/3.4/bioc/vignettes/goseq/inst/doc/goseq.pdf>`_ for GO Term Enrichment using v3.4 of Bioconductor is also available.

+\

+8. An exercise in evaluating the influence of total read depth on the sensitivity and precision of detecting genes using RNA-seq data is available.
+The `download.bamfiles.sh <https://drive.google.com/a/ncsu.edu/file/d/1ZGfoQ9v6x1gIrt9JdxrgGyewG0GB4bZ8>`_ script will download a set of BAM files from Google Drive and run the Hisat2 reference-guided transcript assembler on the files, then compare the GTF files output from the Hisat2 runs with the TAIR10 Arabidopsis reference genome assembly annotation to assess the sensitivity and precision of detecting annotated genes from RNA-seq data.
+These data are from the study of `Marquez et al, 2012 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3371709/>`_ - the BAM files contain only reads aligning to chromosome 2 of the Arabidopsis genome, and were subsampled to represent 20%, 40%, 60%, and 80% of all the available data, as well as the complete set of reads aligned to chr2.
+A set of `questions <https://drive.google.com/a/ncsu.edu/file/d/1sP1sULzovd1E6LzeDEi0_8Aq1fqrCe-8>`_ to answer about the output from the experiment is also available.
+Important sources of information include the `Stringtie manual <http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual>`_ and the `GFFcompare manual <https://ccb.jhu.edu/software/stringtie/gffcompare.shtml>`_ webpages.

 Additional Resources